apostrophecms/docs/docs/guide/front-end-helpers.md

 # Front end helper methods

-Apostrophe provides a small library of front-end utility methods to support implementing client-side Javascript.
+Apostrophe provides a small library of front-end utility methods to support implementing client-side JavaScript.
 These can be useful in widget players, for example.
 [General utility methods](#general-utility-methods) area available on `apos.util` and [HTTP request methods](#http-request-methods) are available on `apos.http`.

 ## General utility methods

 These are all available in the browser on `apos.util`, e.g., `apos.util.addClass(el, 'is-active')`.
 They include wrappers for common browser APIs, classic DOM traversal methods, and Apostrophe-specific utilities.
+They are also compatible with all modern browsers as well as Internet Explorer 11.

 | Method | What is it? |
 | -------- | ----------- |